The resolutions for some paradoxically observed optical illusions

 the upper half image.

-many other ways without blinking your eyes that can control the rotating
+are many other ways without blinking your eyes that can control the rotating

 direction of this dancer animation, and also make it appeared to be swinging